Everything HPR does.

 Every supported browser puts the active tab name in its window title.
 HPR reads that string on every 50ms poll.
 The data has always been there — no browser API, no content script, no manifest.json, no user permission required.

-VS Code Project Tracking without an extension
+Code Editor & IDE Project Tracking without extensions

-How it works
+How it works — VS Code

 VS Code puts the active project name in its window title as filename - project - Visual Studio Code.
 HPR reads that title on every poll tick and parses it: